divyyadav007/AI-Video-Assistant-with-RAG/README.md

 * Creates a searchable knowledge base using ChromaDB
 * Enables conversational Q&A over video content using RAG

-Built to demonstrate practical applications of:
+Built to demonstrate practical applications of :

 * Retrieval-Augmented Generation (RAG)
 * Vector Databases